Random quotients of mapping class groups are quasi-isometrically rigid: Combinatorial rigidity

-Thus, suppose that $\Sigma(\gamma)=\sum_{y\in\gamma} i(x,y)>0$, where $i(x,y)$ is the number of intersection of two representatives of $x$ and $y$ in minimal position.
+Thus, suppose that $\Sigma(\gamma)=\sum_{y\in\gamma} i(x_0,y)>0$, where $i(x_0,y)$ is the number of intersection points between two arcs in minimal position representing $x_0$ and $y$.
 Fix and endpoint $p_0$ of $x_0$, and let $y_0\in\gamma$ be the first arc one meets when travelling along $x_0$ starting from $p_0$.
-Let $t$ be the path along $x_0$ from $p_0$ to the first intersection to $y_0$, and let $z$ and $z'$ be the essential arcs obtained as the boundaries of a regular neighbourhood of $t\cup y_0$.
+Let $t$ be the path along $x_0$ from $p_0$ to the first intersection with $y_0$, and let $z$ and $z'$ be the arcs obtained as the union of $t$ and one of the components of $y_0-t$.
 Since $y_0$ has distinct endpoints, one of its endpoints is not $p_0$, and therefore one of the new arcs, say $z$, has distinct endpoints.
 Notice moreover that $z$ is disjoint from $y_0$, and if $y_1\in \gamma$ was disjoint from $y_0$ then it is also disjoint from $z$, because we choose $y_0$ to have the closest intersection to $p_0$.
 Thus, we can replace $y_0$ with $z$ and obtain a loop $\gamma'$, which is homotopic to $\gamma$ but is such that $\Sigma(\gamma')<\Sigma(\gamma)$.
 Then we conclude by induction on $\Sigma(\gamma)$. \end{proof}

 \begin{defn} Let $S=S_{0,5}$.
 By a \emph{pentagon} we mean a $5$-cycle $P\subset \CS$.
 Let $\CS_P$ be the polyhedral complex obtained from $\CS$ by gluing a $2$-cell to every pentagon. \end{defn}